 The recording contains works written by James Buckley, Albert Baur and Frank B. Converse, three of the most import early fingerstyle banjo composers.
 It covers folk music, popular dances such as the mazurka, and Romantic-period pieces which stretch the banjo of the day to its limits.
 I play the Luke Mercier Early-Fairbanks banjo with a Dobson tone ring, with gut strings tuned to the old American tuning of eAEG#B, for a warm and mellow sound.

 Recital: The Art Of The Banjo 1910 – 1930

 On this recording I explore the early Plectrum and Tenor works for the steel-strung banjo.
-The music is difficult to describe, but I don’t have to as you can hear extracts and buy the album HERE.
-Also available on iTunes and Amazon MP3.
+This album is now FREE to listen to here: https://rmbanjo.com/recordings/

 The Art Of The Banjo

 Alfred Cammeyer – Ballad No.1; Albumblatt; Blue Eyes [all Plectrum]

 Emile Grimshaw – Banjo Blues [Fingerstyle]

 Alfred Cammeyer – A Fireside Idyll; An April Blossom [both plectrum]; Cantabile and Valse; The Banjo Polka [both Fingerstyle]